 In Saudi Arabia, obesity is one of the most common chronic health problems (World Federation for Mental Health, 2010).
-There is presently dearth of psychological research on obesity and mental health conducted on University student population, especially in Saudi Arabia.
-Till date, many studies have been conducted independently on obesity and mental health problems in Saudi Arabia.
-Obesity is associated with an increased risk of mental illness; however, evidence linking body mass index (BMI) to mental health disorder is lacking.
+There is presently dearth of psychological research on overweight and mental health conducted on University student population, especially in Saudi Arabia.
+Till date, many studies have been conducted independently on obesity and

+&lt;sup>1Department of Clinical Neurosciences, College of Medicine, King Faisal University, Al Ahsa, 31982, Saudi Arabia mental health problems in Saudi Arabia.
+Overweight is associated with an increased risk of mental illness; however, evidence linking body mass index (BMI) to mental health disorder is lacking.

-1 Assistant Professor, Department of Clinical Neurosciences, College of Medicine, King Faisal University, Al Ahsa, Saudi Arabia
+&lt;sup>2Department of Clinical Neurosciences, College of Medicine, King Faisal University, Al Ahsa, 31982, Saudi Arabia